natalieagus/50033/docs/01-newborns/installation.md

 - [VSCode Extension C# v1.26.0](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csharp), OR [v2.1.2 (if you are using the Aug 2023 update)](#aug-update)
 - [VSCode Unity Extension v0.9.0](https://marketplace.visualstudio.com/items?itemName=VisualStudioToolsForUnity.vstuc)

-You are free to use other code editors or IDE such as Neovim, Visual Studio or Monodevelop.
+You are free to use other code editors or IDE such as Neovim, **Visual Studio** (easy choice but official support will be dropped by Microsoft for macOS users in 2024) or Monodevelop.
 Please enable intellisense regardless of which IDE/code editor you are using.
 :::

 Please install all of the above tools before proceeding.